 But when you’re spending only a few days in a city, it’s hard to know the best stores.
-That’s why I like the Urban Adventures “Made In…” tours.
-You can go with a local to the best shops and talk to local artists and craftspeople.
-Some of these people don’t necessarily speak English, so it’s great to have a translator with you.
+That’s where I come in!
+I’m going to take you to the best stores I found in Krakow that only sell local products.
 And this way you know you’re not buying anything mass-produced and generic.
 Even with only a One Day in Krakow Itinerary, we can still get off the beaten track.

-Our tour began with a yummy and surprisingly healthy two-course lunch of beet soup and fish with potatoes.
-Then it was time to get our shopping on!
+Then it is time to get our shopping on!
 I’ll take you along with…

 1) I love clothes!
 Where can I buy some?

 Great question!
 I also love clothes!
-There were two fantastic clothing stores on the tour, a fair-trade clothing store called KOKO World, and a magical shoe store called Kacper.
+There were two fantastic clothing stores I found for our one day in Krakow itinerary, a fair-trade clothing store called KOKO World, and a magical shoe store called Kacper.

 KOKO World has one of those backstories that just make you want to support a business.
 Agata was a woman with a miserable corporate job and a passion for travel.
 (That story should resonate with some of my Internet Strangers out there!)
 So she decided to use that passion for travel and start a business that would use ethical practices.

 All the clothes sold at KOKO World are made by a artist who is fairly compensated for their labor.
 (These artists come from all over the world, from Krakow to Senegal to Indonesia.)
 The clothes aren’t cheap, but they’re much less expensive than they would be in my hometown of New York City.
-Plus you get a discount if you go on the tour!
 I get compliments on my “Africa” dress all the time, but I always tell people it’s from Poland!